Remyie/Remy/README.md

 # Welcome to Remy
 https://remyie.github.io/remy/ <br>
 Remy is a Hyde flavor which aims to be more user friendly.<br>
+Hyde is a brazen two-column Jekyll theme that pairs a prominent sidebar with uncomplicated content.
+It's based on Poole, the Jekyll butler.<br>
 None of the code is actually mine.
 Here where it comes from https://github.com/poole/hyde <br>
 It's under MIT license. <br>
 I only did some changes and made it easier to setup.